Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: CONTROLLED-UNITARY PROTOCOL

 \subsection{Description of the protocol}

-First we discuss the addition of a single ancilla.
+First we discuss the use of a single ancilla.
 The objective is to implement the controlled-unitary

 where $U$ is an arbitrary $n \! \times \! n$ unitary matrix acting on the SES register, and $I$ is the $n \! \times \! n$ identity.
-(This definition differs from the usual one by {\sf NOT} gates on the ancilla.)
+(This definition differs from the usual one by {\sf NOT} gates on the ancilla; we assume that the additional {\sf NOT} gates are included in the complete protocol.)
 Partition an $n+1$-qubit complete graph into an $n$-qubit SES register and one ancilla.
 The initial state is of the form

 or